 The Arts Commission maintains a safe and healthy workplace for the agency's staff by ensuring compliance with safety and building standards.
 It maintains relationships with city, state and federal agencies that monitor and provide information about workplace health and safety.
 The office building meets current codes and standards for workplace safety and accessibility.
-The agency maintains an emergency plan that is tested several times a year.
+The agency maintains an emergency evacuation plan that is tested several times a year and uses an online business continuity planning tool called ArtsReady (www.artsready.org) to be prepared in advance of an emergency and resume operations as quickly as possible after an emergency.